Our board of directors includes industry experts in the research, development and commercialization of novel therapeutics and orphan drugs.

 Dr. Steven M. Altschuler has been chief executive officer of The Children’s Hospital of Philadelphia (CHOP) since 2000.
 Previously, Steve served in many leadership roles at CHOP including: division chief of Gastroenterology, physician-in-chief, inaugural holder of the Leonard and Madlyn Abramson Endowed Chair in Pediatrics and professor and chair of the Department of Pediatrics at the Perelman School of Medicine at the University of Pennsylvania.

-Steve’s tenure as CEO has seen the most significant growth in the Hospital’s 159-year history.
-Beyond its Main Campus in University City, CHOP maintains an extensive Care Network that provides primary, specialty and urgent care, and more at over 50 locations in the Philadelphia region.
+Steve’s tenure as CHOP's CEO has seen the most significant growth in the Hospital’s 160-year history.
+Beyond its Main Campus in University City, CHOP maintains an extensive Care Network that provides primary, specialty and urgent care at over 50 locations in the Philadelphia region.
 The Hospital’s International Medicine program—encompassing patient care, professional education and clinical partnerships—is one of the largest in the world.
 A respected advocate for children’s health, Steve has spearheaded innovative multi-institution efforts to better coordinate services for complex patients, thus reducing financial burden and improving care.

 CHOP’s Research Institute, number one in NIH funding among pediatric institutions, has made groundbreaking advances in gene therapy, T-cell therapy for cancer and prenatal treatment of birth defects.
 In forming Spark Therapeutics, Steve led the creation of the Hospital’s first for-profit enterprise in gene therapy.

-Anand joined Sofinnova Ventures in 2007 and is focused on working with entrepreneurs to build drug development companies that have the power to improve the lives of patients.
-He has led the firm’s investments in Vicept Therapeutics (Acquired: Allergan), Aerie Pharmaceuticals (NASDAQ: AERI), Aclaris, and Prothena (NASDAQ: PRTA), and he played a key role in the firm’s investments in SarCode (Acquired: Shire), Preglem (Acquired: Gedeon Richter), and Amarin (NASDAQ: AMRN).
-He is currently a director of Aerie, Marinus Pharmaceuticals, and Spark Therapeutics, and was on the board of Nextwave Pharmaceuticals until their acquisition by Pfizer.
+Anand Mehra joined Sofinnova Ventures in 2007 and is focused on working with entrepreneurs to build drug development companies that have the power to improve the lives of patients.
+He has led the firm’s investments in Vicept Therapeutics (Acquired: Allergan), Aerie Pharmaceuticals (NASDAQ: AERI), Aclaris and Prothena (NASDAQ: PRTA), and he played a key role in the firm’s investments in SarCode (Acquired: Shire), Preglem (Acquired: Gedeon Richter) and Amarin (NASDAQ: AMRN).
+In addition to Spark, Anand is currently a director of Aerie and Marinus Pharmaceuticals and was on the board of Nextwave Pharmaceuticals until their acquisition by Pfizer.

-Vin most recently served as president, chief executive officer and chairman of the board of directors of ViroPharma Incorporated, which was acquired by Shire Pharmaceuticals in January 2014, and was focused on bringing innovative therapies to market for serious, unmet medical needs.
-ViroPharma’s lead product was Cinryze, approved and commercially available in the United States for the prevention of hereditary angioedema attacks and in Europe for both the treatment and prevention of hereditary angioedema attacks, a rare disease.
-Vin joined the company in 1996 and served as vice president, chief financial officer, and treasurer from 1997 to 2006.
-He was instrumental in building the company, including leading efforts in raising nearly $900 million in capital, as well as the acquisitions of Lev Pharmaceuticals, and the drug Vancocin from Eli Lilly.
+Vin Milano most recently served as president, chief executive officer and chairman of the board of directors of ViroPharma Incorporated, which was acquired by Shire Pharmaceuticals in January 2014, and was focused on bringing innovative therapies to market for serious, unmet medical needs.
+ViroPharma’s lead product was Cinryze, approved and commercially available in the United States, for the prevention of hereditary angioedema attacks and in Europe for both the treatment and prevention of hereditary angioedema attacks, a rare disease.
+Vin joined the company in 1996 and served as vice president, chief financial officer and treasurer from 1997 to 2006.
+He was instrumental in building the company, including leading efforts in raising nearly $900 million in capital, as well as the acquisitions of Lev Pharmaceuticals and the drug Vancocin from Eli Lilly.
 Vin played critical roles in all business development and investor relations activities for ViroPharma, as well as contributed significantly to establishing the strategic focus of the company.
-Prior to joining ViroPharma, Vin served as senior manager at KPMG LLP, independent certified public accountants.
+Prior to joining ViroPharma, Vin served as senior manager at KPMG LLP, an independent registered public accounting firm.
 He received his Bachelor of Science degree in accounting from Rider College.

 Dr. Elliott Sigal has over 25 years of combined experience in medicine, research and executive management.
 Most recently, he served as director, executive vice president and chief scientific officer and president of R&D at Bristol-Myers Squibb from 2004 until 2013.
-Elliott was a principal architect of the company’s successful Biopharma Transformation Strategy which is fully dedicated to innovative therapies for unmet medical needs, and was instrumental in increasing R&D productivity, developing the company’s strategy in biologics and acquiring external innovation in its String of Pearls initiative.
-Under his leadership, fourteen new medicines were brought to market.
+Elliott was a principal architect of the company’s successful Biopharma Transformation Strategy, with a focus on innovative therapies for unmet medical needs, and was instrumental in increasing R&D productivity, developing the company’s strategy in biologics and acquiring external innovation in its String of Pearls initiative.
+Under his leadership, 14 new medicines were brought to market.
 Elliott previously held positions of increasing responsibility in drug discovery at the pharmaceutical company Syntex and also was vice president of R&D and chief executive officer for the genomics firm Mercator Genetics, where he provided the research leadership that resulted in the discovery of the gene for hemochromatosis, a common disorder that leads to iron overload, diabetes and liver disease.